 Staff should report their concern to the Clerk to the Trust Board of Directors.
-If the concern is about the Clerk to the Board or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to the named Director (Ann Harris) with a responsibility for whistleblowing.
+If the concern is about the Clerk to the Board or it is believed they may be involved in the wrongdoing in some way, the staff member should report their concern to the Vice Chair of the Board of Directors (with a responsibility for whistleblowing).